Anselm Kiefer: Personal life and career

 The son of a German art teacher, Kiefer was born in Donaueschingen a few months before the end of World War II.
 His city having been heavily bombed, Kiefer grew up surrounded by the devastation of the war.
 In 1951, his family moved to Ottersdorf, and he attended public school in Rastatt, graduating high school in 1965.
 He studied pre-law and Romance languages at the University of Freiburg.
 However, after three semesters he switched to art, studying at art academies in Freiburg and Karlsruhe.
 In Karlsruhe, he studied under Peter Dreher, a realist and figurative painter.
 He received an art degree in 1969.

 In 1971 Kiefer moved to Hornbach (Walldürn) and established a studio.
 He remained in the Neckar-Odenwald-Kreis until 1992; his output during this first creative time is known as The German Years.
 In 1992 he relocated to France.

-Kiefer left his first wife and children in Germany on his move to Barjac in 1992.
+Kiefer left his first wife and children in Germany upon his move to Barjac in 1992.
 From 2008 he lived in Paris, in a large house in the Marais district, with his second wife, the Austrian photographer Renate Graf, and their two children.
 Kiefer and Graf divorced in 2014.

 In 2017, Kiefer was ranked one of the richest 1,001 individuals and families in Germany by the monthly business publication Manager Magazin.

 Kiefer is the subject of the 3D documentary film Anselm (2023), directed by Wim Wenders.